mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 #### 1.3.3 Inspection profiles

-To learn about possible code improvements and optimizations, an inspection profile in which all Java-17-compatible IntelliJ IDEA code inspections are turned on is provided in [All.xml](.idea/inspectionProfiles/All.xml).
+To learn about possible code improvements and optimizations, a code inspection profile in which all Java-17-compatible IntelliJ IDEA inspections are turned on is provided in [All.xml](.idea/inspectionProfiles/All.xml).
 A profile in which only the default inspections are selected is stored in [Defaults.xml](.idea/inspectionProfiles/Default.xml).

 #### 1.3.4 Run configurations